 We all agree that it’s a good strategy to start with useful sentences in Italian.

-Especially for specific situations like traveling because you probably want to learn Italian to travel.
+Especially for specific situations like traveling because you probably want to learn Italian for travel.

 But, how to do that?
 Where to find those Italian common phrases?

 The best way to learn Italian words and phrases is by speaking.

 Not just listening or reading.
 Right now, you should be speaking Italian with a native speaker, even if you’re just a beginner.

 If you don’t have the time, money, or the courage, you can still practice speaking by yourself.

 How?
 With an Italian audio course like “Ripeti con me!”.

 With this Italian audio course, you’ll improve your Italian by listening and repeating.

 Grammar isn’t explicitly taught but you’ll begin to pick up the various grammar points on your own.